-Dealing with smelly sweat is never fun.
+Dealing with armpit odor and smelly sweat isn't fun.
 But contrary to popular belief, sweat by itself is virtually odorless.
 That familiar smell of body odor comes from bacteria interacting with the sweat on your skin’s surface.

 Chronic smelly sweat is known as bromhidrosis — and there are many possible causes behind the condition.